 The ICF Group maintains the objective of contributing to the economic growth of Catalonia, continuing with the strategy of focusing on facilitating access to credit for SMEs, entrepreneurs and entities and in the financing of projects of innovation, internationalization, growth and creation of employment in the Catalan business fabric.
+In addition, this year, 2020, measures that help to alleviate the negative economic impact on the Catalan economy derived from the health emergency scenario in which we find ourselves, at a global level, at the time of formulating the accounts, will carry a lot of weight.

-In this sense, in the 2019 activity forecast stand out:
+In this sense, in the 2020 activity forecast stand out:

-- Continuation of the ICF Eurocredit line, launched in the year 2017, and which conveys- the image and resemblance of the European public investment banks-, in co-investment regime, ERDF funds allocated to the financing of the Catalan business network, focusing on in SMEs. - Strengthening the differential and strategic lines: Social housing, Green Economy and Social Economy, among others. - Maintenance of lines of co-investment with private financial entities, valuing the complementarity of the Group in the financial market and its effect as a catalyst and financial tool.
+- ICF-Avalis liquidity line, in collaboration with financial institutions, to cover the liquidity needs of SMEs as a result of the emergency situation arising from Covidien-19. - Continuation of the ICF Eurocredit line, launched in the year 2017, and which conveys- the image and resemblance of the European public investment banks-, in co-investment regime, ERDF funds allocated to the financing of the Catalan business network, focusing on in SMEs. - Strengthening the differential and strategic lines: Social housing, Green Economy and Social Economy, among others. - Maintenance of lines of co-investment with private financial entities, valuing the complementarity of the Group in the financial market and its effect as a catalyst and financial tool. - Alignment of the activity with the Sustainable Development Goals (SDA) and the implementation of the United Nations Agenda 2030.